-The element contains counts of words, translations, dialogs, or anything else that may need to be counted in the file.
-A different named group could be stored by the client, translator, reviewer, and localisation engineer.
-Processing instructions could inform a system which of these to update during the localisation process."> to update during the localisation process.
+The <count-group> element contains counts of words, translations, dialogs, or anything else that may need to be counted in the file.
+A different named group could be stored by the client, translator, reviewer, and localization engineer.
+Processing instructions could inform a system which of these <count-group> to update during the localization process.

-The cproup> element contains tool specific data that can be used in creating the translated file, storing the translations, and any other specific task.
-Processing instructions can indicate to the tools which named cproup> to use when updating the repository or combining the localised data with the skeleton file to create a translated file.
+The prop-group> element contains tool specific data that can be used in creating the translated file, storing the translations, and any other specific task.
+Processing instructions can indicate to the tools which named prop-group> to use when updating the repository or combining the localized data with the skeleton file to create a translated file.
+Note that the prop-group> has been deprecated in version 1.1.